suyash07sharma/EmerGo/README.md

 ## Contributing

-If you would like to contribute to the development of EmerGo, please reach out to Moinak.Das@stonybrook.edu.
+If you would like to contribute to the development of EmerGo, please reach out to suyash.sharma@stonybrook.edu

 ## License